C/1729 P1 (Sarabat)

-The Comet of 1729, also known as C/1729 P1 or Comet Sarabat, was an assumed parabolic comet with an absolute magnitude of −3, the brightest ever observed for a comet; it is therefore considered to be potentially the largest comet ever seen.
+The Comet of 1729, also known as C/1729 P1 or Comet Sarabat, was an assumed parabolic comet with an absolute magnitude of −3, possibly the brightest ever observed for a comet; it is therefore considered to be potentially the largest comet ever seen.
 With an assumed eccentricity of 1, it is unknown if this comet will return in a hundred thousand years or be ejected from the Solar System.

 Discovery

 The comet was discovered in the constellation of Equuleus by Father Nicolas Sarabat, a professor of mathematics, at Nîmes in the early morning of August 1, 1729.
-At the time of discovery the comet was making its closest approach to Earth of 3.1 AU and had a solar elongation of 155 degrees.
+At the time of discovery the comet was making its closest approach to Earth at a distance of 3.1 AU and had a solar elongation of 155 degrees.